ryan-mcclue/unsw/comp3331/wk5/week5.md

 MTU is determined by IP, typically 1500 bytes.
 So TCP MSS (Maximum Segment Size) will be 1500 - 20 - 20 = 1460

+NOTE: SEQ and ACK numbers calculated on payload size

 Recieve window TCP header component is for flow control, i.e. to indicate how many bytes reciever is willing to recieve (to avoid overrunning host buffer)
 This is number of bytes (can be 0)